 Color is often approached as a finishing touch, but it should be treated as an architectural element—one that defines proportion, enhances materials, and shapes how a space is experienced.
 My work is not about following trends or selecting colors in isolation.
 It’s about understanding how color behaves within a space and using it intentionally to support the structure, not compete with it.
 This level of precision is what allows a home to feel balanced, cohesive, and complete — rather than visually fragmented or unresolved.

-We have never had more access to design inspiration than we do right now.
-At any moment, we can scroll
+We have never consumed more design imagery than we do today.
+Every day, we scroll through beautifully styled interiors on